IT2901-24-2018/vapi/README.md

 then migrate and run server.

 ## Misc
-Thanks to [Vikas Yadav](http://v1k45.com/blog/modern-django-part-1-setting-up-django-and-react/) for this React+Django setup tutorial.
+Thanks to [Vikas Yadav](http://v1k45.com/blog/modern-django-part-1-setting-up-django-and-react/) for the React+Django setup tutorial we used.